GoSuccess-GmbH/xml-cache/readme.txt

 == Description ==

-Dieses Plugin erstellt eine XML Sitemap mit allen Beiträgen, Seiten, Kategorien, Archiven und Tag-Seiten, unabhängig davon, ob diese von der Suchmaschinenindexerung ausgeschlossen sind oder nicht.

-Der Vorteil zu einer normalen Sitemap ist, dass keine Seiten von der Sitemap ausgeschlossen werden.
-Du kannst die XML Cache Sitemap in deinem Cache Plugin, wie z.B.
-LiteSpeed Cache angeben, um deinen Webseitencache vollständig aufzuwärmen.

---

 This plugin creates an XML sitemap with all posts, pages, categories, archives and tag pages, regardless of whether they are excluded from search engine indexing or not.

 The advantage over a normal sitemap is that no pages are excluded from the sitemap.
-You can specify the XML cache sitemap in your cache plugin, such as LiteSpeed Cache, to fully warm up your website cache.
+You can specify the XML cache sitemap in your cache plugin, such as [LiteSpeed Cache](https://de.wordpress.org/plugins/litespeed-cache/), to fully warm up your website cache.

 == Screenshots ==

+1. XML Cache Menu & Settings.
+2. Enable or disable XML cache for a specific post or page.

 == Frequently Asked Questions ==

+= What is the URL to the sitemap? =

+The sitemap can be accessed at /cache.xml.
+You can also simply click on the "Open Sitemap" button in the settings to open the sitemap and copy the URL from the browser address bar.

+= How can I exclude posts and pages from the sitemap? =

+Open the post or page you want to exclude.
+You will find the option to disable the XML cache on the right.

 == Installation ==